boardgameio/boardgame.io/docs/documentation/stages.md

 // and neither is placed in a stage. setActivePlayers(['0', '3']);
 ```

-?> You can check `ctx.playerID` inside a move to figure out
-which player made it.
-This may be necessary in situations
-where multiple players are active (and could simultaneously move).

 ### Configuring active players at the beginning of a turn.